NSO-developer/nso-gitbook/development/advanced-development/scaling-and-performance-optimization.md

               wall-clock 1s        1s                            1s=3s
 ```

 The two transactions run concurrently, deploying the service in \~3 seconds (plus some overhead) of wall-clock time.
-Like the `perf-trans` example, you can play around with the `perf-stack` example by tweaking the parameters.
+Like the [examples.ncs/scaling-performance/perf-trans](https://github.com/NSO-developer/nso-examples/tree/6.4/scaling-performance/perf-trans) example, you can play around with the [examples.ncs/scaling-performance/perf-stack](https://github.com/NSO-developer/nso-examples/tree/6.4/scaling-performance/perf-stack) example by tweaking the parameters.

 ```
 -d  NDEVS